 The database housing the digitized A-Files is located within USCIS' data center in the Washington, DC metropolitan area.
 Hard copies are located at Headquarters, Regional, District, and other USCIS file control offices in the United States and foreign countries as detailed on the agency's Web site, http://www.USCIS.gov.
 Authorized USCIS, ICE, and CBP personnel may request and view the paper A-File.
 Paper A-Files are sent and received by file control offices.
 USCIS will directly access digitized A-Files using the IDDMP.
 ICE and CBP access to the digitized A-File via the IDDMP will be provided through the Law Enforcement Service Center (LESC).
 CIS is available in USCIS offices.
 Remote access terminals for CIS will also be located in other components of the DHS on a limited basis.

 A. Individuals covered by provisions of the Immigration and Nationality Act of the United States.

-B. Individuals who are under investigation (including those who are possible national security threats or threats to the public safety), or who were investigated by the DHS in the past, or who are suspected of violating immigration-related criminal or civil provisions of treaties, statutes, regulations, Executive Orders, and Presidential proclamations administered by DHS, and witnesses and informants having knowledge of such violations.
+B. Individuals who are under investigation (including those who are possible national security threats or threats to the public safety), or who were investigated by the DHS in the past, or who are suspected of violating immigration-related criminal or civil provisions of treaties, statutes, regulations, Executive Orders, and Presidential proclamations administered Start Printed Page 1757by DHS, and witnesses and informants having knowledge of such violations.